ory/sdk/clients/client/dotnet/docs/DefaultApi.md

 <a name="initializeselfserviceregistrationforbrowsers"></a>
 # **InitializeSelfServiceRegistrationForBrowsers**
-> void InitializeSelfServiceRegistrationForBrowsers ()
+> ClientRegistrationFlow InitializeSelfServiceRegistrationForBrowsers ()

-Initialize Registration Flow for browsers
+Initialize Registration Flow for Browsers

 This endpoint initializes a browser-based user registration flow.
-Once initialized, the browser will be redirected to `selfservice.flows.registration.ui_url` with the flow ID set as the query parameter `?flow=`.
-If a valid user session exists already, the browser will be redirected to `urls.default_redirect_url` unless the query parameter `?refresh=true` was set.  :::note  This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).  :::  More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).
+This endpoint will set the appropriate cookies and anti-CSRF measures required for browser-based flows.  :::info  This endpoint is EXPERIMENTAL and subject to potential breaking changes in the future.  :::  If this endpoint is opened as a link in the browser, it will be redirected to `selfservice.flows.registration.ui_url` with the flow ID set as the query parameter `?flow=`.
+If a valid user session exists already, the browser will be redirected to `urls.default_redirect_url`.
+If this endpoint is called via an AJAX request, the response contains the registration flow without a redirect.
+This endpoint is NOT INTENDED for clients that do not have a browser (Chrome, Firefox, ...) as cookies are needed.
+More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```csharp